nduisekeyev/next-market/README.md

 yarn dev
 ```

+## In Next.js (getInitialProps)

+`getInitialProps` enables server-side rendering and can't be statically optimized.
+It runs every time we open a page.
+If a page is requested directly by a URL, it runs on the server.
+On the other hand, if we open a page through a link or UI element that uses next/link or next/router, it runs on the client.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.